Skip to Content

 PermissionMeaning

-Set king auto-lock configBot can update your king auto-lock settings (config only; does not move funds).
+Set King auto-lock configBot can update your King auto-lock settings (config only; does not move funds).

 Set shareholder auto-compound configBot can update your shareholder auto-compound settings (config only; does not move funds).